-The USD Student Emergency Grant was created to provide financial assistance to enrolled students who are unable to meet qualifying expenses as a result of emergency situations, such as fires, natural disasters, criminal victimhood, sudden economic downturns, acute medical events, family deaths and other unforeseen catastrophes.
+The USD Student Emergency Grant was created to provide financial assistance to enrolled students who are unable to meet qualifying expenses as a result of emergency situations, such as fires, natural disasters, criminal victimhood, loss of employment due to sudden economic downturns, acute medical events, unexpected family situations and other unforeseen catastrophes.

-This assistance is not intended to replace or supplement existing financial aid and does not have to be repaid.
-Grants are generally limited to under $500 per academic year.
+This assistance is not intended to replace or supplement existing financial aid or cover standard expenses like rent and meals and does not have to be repaid.
+Grants are limited to under $500 per academic year.

 Expenses covered by the Student Emergency Grant include:

-- Travel expenses to receive medical care or tend to sick or deceased family members
+- Domestic travel expenses to receive medical care or tend to sick or deceased family members

 - Academically necessary textbooks, technology or service costs